 - Closing.
 Rent to buy homes include a contract between the buyer, and seller to purchase the property by the closing date.
 The future closing date can be any time after the initial contract is signed, and typically is between one and three years.

 Rent to own homes is an attractive option to many people with low credit, or the desire to make the most of their rental payments as a tenant.
 If you are currently renting an apartment, townhome, or condominium, a rent to own home may be right for you.
 Most people consider buying a home out of reach however, rent to own houses do not require a 20 percent down payment before you buy.
 Consider turning your regular rental payments into an investment by choosing a rent to buy homes in your area.
-The marketplace can be a confusing place for a first-time homebuyer so, call the offices of Jeff Barchi to talk to a real estate agent.
+The marketplace can be a confusing place for a first-time homebuyer so, call the offices of Jeff Barchi to talk to a real estate agent in Gilbert.